-How to Plant Lisianthus
+How to Grow Lisianthus

 Lisianthus falls into that small category of flowers that cannot tolerate a very acidic soil pH.
 If you don’t maintain a soil pH between 6.5 and 7.0, your lisianthus plants will exhibit yellowing of the leaves and decreased vigor.
 If soil testing reveals an acidic soil, you can add limestone to increase the alkalinity.